sonic1200/PimpMyJira/README.md

 - Go browsing on your JIRA instance.
 - For adding extra fields, on your Board Configuration, in the section ['Card Layout'](https://confluence.atlassian.com/agile/jira-agile-user-s-guide/configuring-a-board/customising-cards#CustomisingCards-fieldsAddingfieldstocards), activate all the extra fields that you want.
 - For configuring Jira card colors, on your Board Configuration, change the colors for each type in the section ['Card colors'](https://confluence.atlassian.com/agile067/jira-agile-user-s-guide/configuring-a-board/customising-cards).
-- You can activate or deactivate PimpMyJira! features in the 'configuration section' of the UserScript.
+- You can activate or deactivate PimpMyJira! features in the new configuration panel integrated on the Jira page.

 # Screenshot of current features
 **Kanban View :**